Election-Tech-Initiative/electionguard/docs/develop/Applications.md

 ### Verify Election

-A verifier verifies an election by using the public information about a finished election.
+A verifier app verifies an election is true and accurate by using the publicly published information about a completed election.
 At the close of an election using ElectionGuard, an election record should be created and made public.
 ElectionGuard encourages third parties to create their own verifiers and help verify election records.
-A very basic example of a verifier can be found within the [electionguard-python repository][verifier], but  verifiers should aim to be as thorough as possible.
-Verifiers can validate everything from the key ceremony to the decryption since the election is end to end verifiable.
-To verify an election, the app just needs to consume the files in the election record and produce
+A basic example of a verifier can be found within the [electionguard-python repository][verifier], but  verifiers should aim to be as thorough as possible.
+After consuming the files in an election record, verifiers can validate everything from the key ceremony to the decryption since the election is end to end verifiable.

+Verifying an election is the process undertaken by a trusted individual (aka a verifier) when they use publicly available information to certify that an election is true and accurate

 <!--Links-->
 [badges]: Badges.md